 Weak, brittle bones (osteoporosis)

-Colon cancer, if ulcerative colitis affects much of or the whole colon over a long period of time
+Colon cancer, if ulcerative colitis affects much of or the whole colon over a long time

 In rare cases, when severe problems occur, ulcerative colitis can lead to death.